International Inner Wheel is one of the largest women’s service voluntary organisations in the world and are active in more than 104 countries

 International Inner Wheel holds a Convention, open to all members, every three years.

 Every year there is an international theme.
-National Council translates it into Finnish, or can leave it in English.
+The National Governing Body translates it into Finnish, or can leave it in English.

 Each club has complete freedom of choice to arrange: